Audrey-Huynh/BananaNetProject/readme.md

 ## The Algorithm

-To create BananaNet, I re-trained the ResNet-18 image classification network using pytorch.
 For this project, I assembled my own dataset of banana images.
 This dataset had training, testing, and validation folders along with a labels text file that had a total of two classes: ripe and unripe.
 The training, testing, and validation folders each contained banana images from both of these classes.
-To classify images using the re-trained model, I ran the already existing imagenet.py file on the Jetson Nano.
+To create BananaNet, I re-trained the ResNet-18 image classification network with this dataset using pytorch.
+Afterwards, I ran the already existing imagenet.py file on the Jetson Nano to classify images using the re-trained model.
+Through this file, BananaNet accepts input in the form of an image/video, and it outputs the image and classifies whether it is ripe or unripe.
+The output image also includes a percentage of how confident the model is of its inference.

 ## Running this project